kevinsullivan/TMDE/README.md

   - Be logged in to your GitHub account.
   - Visit *this* repository on GitHub (which is probably where you're reading this) while logged in to your GitHub account.
   - "Fork" this repo using the *Fork* button in the upper right corner.
 This will create a clone of this repository (a copy that remembers where it came from) under your GitHub account.
   -   Visit your GitHub web page to confirm that you now own a clone of this repository.
+Click to view the repository.
   -   Select the green Code button, then HTTPS, then copy the URL that is provided.
 This will be the GitHub URL of your newly forked copy of the respository.
-- Launch your new environment
+- Start up your new environment
   - Start a *new* VSCode window.
   - Use CTRL/CMD-SHIFT-P to bring up the VSCode command palatte.
   - Search for and select *Clone Repository in Container Volume*